 To make things clearer, here’s a list of KashTree’s lies

-KashTree was launched just in August 2019 but the payment proofs go way back in February and June.
+KashTree was launched just in August 2019 but the payment proof goes all the way back to February and June 2019.

-Another reason is that they have the exact same payment proofs from another influencer network called ViralPoints.
+Another reason is that they have the exact same payment proof from another influencer network called ViralPoints:

-They’re becoming too careless about making people see these platforms are part of huge network of scams.
+They’re becoming too careless about letting people see these platforms are a part of a huge network of scams.

 2. Fake Testimonials

-Like I said earlier, they claim to generate income from ads but there’s not a single one in any of KashTree’s pages.
+Like I said earlier, they claim to generate income from ads but there’s not a single add on any of KashTree’s pages.